Chai's Conjecture and Fubini properties of dimensional motivic integration: Motivic Haar measures on semi-abelian varieties

 Let $F$ be a field.
 We denote by $\KVar{F}$ the {\it Grothendieck ring of varieties over} $F$.
 As an abelian group, $\KVar{F}$ is defined by the following presentation: \begin{itemize} \item {\em generators:} isomorphism classes $[X]$ of separated $F$-schemes of finite type $X$, \item {\em relations:} if $X$ is a separated $F$-scheme of finite type and $Y$ is a closed subscheme of $X$, then

 These relations are called {\em scissor relations}. \end{itemize} By the scissor relations, one has $[X]=[X_{\redu}]$ for every separated $F$-scheme of finite type $X$, where $X_{\redu}$ denotes the maximal reduced closed subscheme of $X$.
 We endow the group $\KVar{F}$ with the unique ring structure such that for all separated $F$-schemes of finite type $X$ and $X'$.
 The identity element for the multiplication is the class $[\Spec F]$ of the point.
+To any constructible subset $C$ of a separated $F$-scheme of finite type $X$, one can associate an element $[C]$ in $\KVar{F}$ by choosing a finite partition of $C$ into subvarieties $C_1,\ldots,C_r$ of $X$ and setting $[C]=[C_1]+\ldots+[C_r]$.
+The scissor relations imply that this definition does not depend on the choice of the partition.
 For a detailed survey on the Grothendieck ring of varieties, we refer to \cite{NiSe-K0}.

 We denote by $\Kmod{F}$ the {\em modified Grothendieck ring of varieties over} $F$ \cite[\S3.8]{NiSe-K0}.
-This is the quotient of $\KVar{F}$ by the ideal $\mathcal{I}_F$ generated by elements of the form $[X]-[Y]$ where $X$ and $Y$ are separated $F$-schemes of finite type such that there exists a finite, surjective, purely inseparable $F$-morphism $Y\to X.$ There exists a canonical isomorphism from $\Kmod{F}$ to the Grothendieck ring $K_0(\ACF_F)$ of the theory $\ACF_F$ of algebraically closed fields over $F$ \cite[3.13]{NiSe-K0}.

-If $F$ has characteristic zero, then it is easily seen that $\mathcal{I}_F$ is the zero ideal \cite[3.11]{NiSe-K0}, so that $\KVar{F}=\Kmod{F}$.
+This is the quotient of $\KVar{F}$ by the ideal $\mathcal{I}_F$ generated by elements of the form $[X]-[Y]$ where $X$ and $Y$ are separated $F$-schemes of finite type such that there exists a finite, surjective, purely inseparable $F$-morphism $Y\to X.$ If $F$ has characteristic zero, then it is easily seen that $\mathcal{I}_F$ is the zero ideal \cite[3.11]{NiSe-K0}, so that $\KVar{F}=\Kmod{F}$.
 It is not known if $\mathcal{I}_F$ is non-zero if $F$ has positive characteristic.
 In particular, if $F'$ is a non-trivial finite purely inseparable extension of $F$, it is not known whether $[\Spec F']\neq 1$ in $\KVar{F}$.